BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 !img("zcell_20.jpg")

-Talk to Serra near the bottom of the lake, then head right and climb the ladder.
+Surface, then talk to Serra near the bottom of the lake.
+Head right and climb the ladder.
 Back on the upper level, go to the top right corner and use the ladder here to reach a *Stick*.
 That's all the ingredients, so return to Bennett.
 Once you're ready, talk to **Victini** for a battle!

 Agree to walk back with them.

-## The Agate Circus Ferris Wheel
+## Agate Circus Ferris Wheel

 Talk to Cass in the Nightclub, then fly over to the Agate Circus.
 The Ferris Wheel area is finally open, so make your way there.